 In the OPERATIONAL life cycle state, the OPTIGATM Authenticate NBT supports both interfaces: NFC and I2C.
-However, these two interfaces can not be active at the same time.
-An NFC-enabled mobile phone can communicate asynchronously with a host.
-The device serves as an NFC to I2C bridge device.
+In PT mode, the NFC and the I2C interface are active at the same time.
+An NFC-enabled mobile phone can communicate synchronously with a host.
+The OPTIGATM Authenticate NBT serves as an NFC to I2C bridge device.
 The following components are required for the operational use:

-- An NFC antenna connected to the device - An NFC reader device, for example, an NFC-enabled mobile phone running a dedicated application - Embedded configuration: The device is additionally interconnected into host system via I2C interface
+- An NFC antenna connected to the device - An NFC reader device, for example, an NFC-enabled mobile phone running a dedicated application - Embedded setup: The device is additionally interconnected into host system via I2C interface